taunsquared/graphic-novel-thesis/ComicBookScript/2018-09-23_World-timeline.md

 The Space Consortium begins to mass-manufacture commercial SynTh products, using bactoFET chips to create tiny implantable organic electronics that can replace all of the functionality of "smart mobile phones" that were commonplace during the early 21st century.

-The Space Barge fleet, comprising of 34 vessels, now makes daily trips from the Earth's surface to the Space Consortium's two Orbital arboretums.
+The Space Ferries fleet, comprising of 34 vessels, now makes daily trips from the Earth's surface to the Space Consortium's two Orbital arboretums.

 In collaboration with Iúna and her collaborators, Majhee's lab begins experimenting with splicing SynTh directly into other organic cell cultures.
 A growing worldwide network of citizen scientists and open science activists coalesce into an online DIY SynTh enthusiasts forum, called the Open SynTh Exchange.
 Through these networks of collaborators, Majhee and colleagues are able to continuously publish their advances as open source and freely-accessible academic work.